pfdubois/BridgeBidding/source/NoTrump.rst

 When opener's LHO interferes, such as 1N (2♠), see :ref:`Dealing With Interference Over 1N <1ninterference>`.
-Short answer: the standard is that bids are natural, and a redouble is Stayman.
+Short answer: the standard is that bids are natural, and 1N (X) XX is Stayman.
 Double is by agreement but most usefully takeout at the two-level.

 One thing to know right now is that you cannot transfer on the three-level, as in